-In my years as a pest control professional, one of the most common questions I get from homeowners and new hires is whether a swarm of insects is a termite or a flying ant.
-In my experience 80% of the time it’s termites or it’s worth a termite inspection.
-Waiting too long can get expensive.
-One home I inspected had only minor signs outside, but when my team opened the inaccessible crawl space we found extensive feeding and structural damage.
+One of the most common questions I get is whether a swarm is termites or flying ants.
+In my experience, about 80% of the time it’s termites, or at least worth an inspection.
+Waiting too long gets expensive.
+One home I checked had minor signs outside, but the crawl space showed extensive feeding and structural damage.

 Termites and flying ants are two types of winged insects homeowners often mix up.
 A termite is a wood-eating social insect, while a flying ant is a winged reproductive of an ant colony.
 Both can swarm near windows or doors, especially in spring, but they differ in shape, wings, and behavior.
 For more on termite biology, visit our Termites page.
 To learn about ant species, check out Ants.